Ohio Scientific: Sale (1980–1983)

-M/A-COM announced their acquisition of Ohio Scientific in November 1980.
-The former had also recently acquired Linkabit, a technology company of San Diego, California.
+Despite the software dealership initiative and the growing backbone of their manufacturing prowess, Ohio Scientific was never fully able to shake off their problems with software delivery.
+Still wanting an out, the Cheikys contacted a business friend, who got them in contact with M/A-COM, a telecommunications conglomerate based in Burlington, Massachusetts.
+After discussion, M/A-COM agreed to acquire Ohio Scientific, publicly announcing their intent to purchase the company in November 1980.
+M/A-COM had recently absorbed Linkabit, a technology company of San Diego, California, in 1979.
 The terms of Ohio Scientific's sale were initially undisclosed, later revealed to be $5 million in cash.
 The Cheikys pocketed $3 million, while Dreisbach received the rest.
-The acquisition was finalized in mid-December, underwritten by McDonald & Co. of Cincinnati.
-M/A-COM's decision to acquire a computer systems company surprised some in the telecommunications industry; Irwin M. Jacobs, president of M/A-COM, stated it was contingent with their push to supply offices with complete and comprehensive communications systems.
+The acquisition was finalized in mid-December, underwritten by McDonald & Co. of Cleveland.
+M/A-COM's decision to acquire a computer systems company surprised some in the telecommunications industry, but Irwin M. Jacobs, president of M/A-COM, stated it was contingent with their push to supply offices with complete and comprehensive communications systems.

 M/A-COM acquired all of Ohio Scientific's facilities, including those in Ohio, California, and Puerto Rico.
 The Cheikys were briefly assigned advisor status in the company, but they were demoted, according to Charity, because M/A-COM disagreed with their guidance.
 Instead, Harvey P. White replaced them as head of the subsidiary in December 1980.
 White left Ohio Scientific to helm M/A-COM's Linkabit subsidiary in July 1981.
 Doug Hajjar was named as interim president before being replaced by William Chalmers later in the month.
 Chalmers beat out Chuck Kempton, a newly appointed marketing vice-president poached from Wang Laboratories, for the position.

 Under ownership of M/A-COM in 1981, Ohio Scientific saw a drastic transformation in culture and corporate operations.
 While the company still operated as a subsidiary from its original headquarters in Aurora, the employees there soon became relegated to the status of a "support engineering group".
 The bulk of the subsidiary's research and development meanwhile was relocated to Burlington in early 1982.
 A second research facility was also opened up in California—with Mike Cheiky named head of this—while Chalmers relocated from Aurora to Burlington.
 In December 1981, the subsidiary changed its name to M/A-COM Office Systems, Inc., reflecting these changes.
 Chalmers explained in 1982: "This is not an Ohio or a scientific company any more".
 Massive consolidation of Ohio Scientific's 110 hardware and software products also occurred in 1982.
 The division was down to seven unique business systems that year (with optional configurations for each).
 Further computer systems would be based on the Intel 8088 processor and were slated to be installed with CP/M-86.